Amstel Gold Race (men's race): Course changes

-Although the race is younger than many other cycling classics, the course changed considerably over the years.
+The course has changed considerably over the years.
 The race's inaugural edition started in Breda in North Brabant, but quickly moved closer to the hilly region.
-From 1971 to 1997 the start was in Heerlen.
-The race started since 1998 on the central market square in Maastricht's Inner City and returns there in 2024 after the starts at Vrijthof square between 2019 and 2023.
+From 1971 to 1997, the start was in Heerlen.
+From 1998, the race started on the central market square in Maastricht's Inner City.
+Following starts at the Vrijthof square between 2019 and 2023, the start returned to the market square in 2024.

-Since 2005 the race is run entirely within the boundaries of Dutch Limburg, except right after the Vaalserberg climb, there is a short passage through Gemmenich in Belgium.
-Past editions in the 90s had covered significant parts of Liège in Belgium, addressing the Mount Saint Peter, meant to include a larger selection of climbs.
+Since 2005, the race has run entirely within the boundaries of Dutch Limburg, except for a short passage through Gemmenich in Belgium immediately following the Vaalserberg climb.
+Past editions in the 1990s covered significant parts of Liège in Belgium, approaching the Mount Saint Peter, which allowed for a larger selection of climbs.

-From 1991 until 2002 the race ended in Maastricht as well.
-The finish was on the Maasboulevard, keeping the flat run-in to the finish.
-In 2000 sprint specialist Erik Zabel won the race, leading out the sprint of a 20-strong group.
+From 1991 until 2002, the race ended in Maastricht.
+The finish was on the Maasboulevard, keeping a flat run-in to the finish.
+In 2000, sprint specialist Erik Zabel won the race, leading out the sprint of a 20-strong group.

-From 2003 to 2012 the finish was at the top of the Cauberg climb, in the Valkenburg municipality, close to Maastricht.
-The finale was redesigned in 2013 and the finish was moved west, near the hamlets of Vilt and Berg en Terblijt, 1.8 kilometres from the top of the Cauberg.
-The altered finish mirrors the location that was used for the 2012 UCI Road World Championships in Valkenburg.
-Since 2017, the fourth and final climb of the Cauberg has been removed, so that the Geulhemmerberg and Bemelerberg (7.4 km from the finish) are the last climbs; the change was intended to open up the race.
+From 2003 to 2012, the finish was at the top of the Cauberg climb in the Valkenburg municipality, close to Maastricht.
+The finale was redesigned in 2013, and the finish was moved west, near the hamlets of Vilt and Berg en Terblijt, 1.8 km from the top of the Cauberg.
+The altered finish mirrors the location used for the 2012 UCI Road World Championships in Valkenburg.
+Since 2017, the fourth and final climb of the Cauberg has been removed, making the Geulhemmerberg and Bemelerberg (7.4 km from the finish) the final climbs.
+The change was intended to open up the race dynamics.